WyliodrinEmbeddedIoT/internship2025/AndreiDragota/readme.md

 ## 5 August 2025
 Almost ready for PR push, still need to sort out documenting the whole code.
 Did the same for PS/2 controller.
 I added polling support for the keyboard driver.

+## 6 August 2025
+Just opened a PR on tock for VGA support, should fix the requested changes.
+Brought the keyboard driver up to date to where it was before the "naked_functions crash".
+Still have to wait until VGA-8042-Keyboard are merged so I can continue feature adding work on keyboard... but I can still tweak it a bit.